asev/homeassistant-uponor/README.md

     host: IP_ADDRESS_OF_UPONOR_DEVICE
 ```
 4. Restart Home Assistant server

+## Structure

-5. For every thermostat separate entity `climate.THERMOSTAT_NAME` will be created.
+Separate entity `climate.THERMOSTAT_NAME` will be created for every thermostat.
-Thermostat names can be changed in mobile app or via configuration.
+Thermostat names can be changed in Uponor Smatrix app or via configuration.

+`switch.uponor_away` controls away mode.
+It activates ECO mode for all thermostat.

 ## Configuration